heorhii-hryhorov/OLX-API/README.md

 ## Application Structure

 - `app.js` - The entry point to the application.
 This file defines our express server.
-It also requires the routes and models we'll be using in the application.
+It also requires the routes we'll be using in the application.
 - `controllers/` - This folder contains a file that checks if user is logged in.
 - `uploads/` - This folder contains images uploaded to the server.
+- `routes/` - This folder contains files that process requests to the API.